hungaud/PhysicalTherapy/PhysicalTherapy/PhysicalTherapy/README.md

 }
 ```
 Replace {{Connection_String_Here}} inide the quotation with your database connection string.
+For any reason, if you need to quickly delete all the tables and recreate the tables in the database, under wwwroot, there is a sql file with the sql script to drop all tables.

 **6.)**
 This project is was develop using Code First Migrations with Entity Framework Core